Russia and Eurasia: Empires and Enduring Legacies

 Instructions for figuring our your login and password are located at

-Lectures: Students will normally have two faculty lectures per week, usually given by Pat and Rob on a rotating basis.
-Lectures cover Russian history, literature, culture (music, art, etc.).
+Lectures: Students will normally have two faculty lectures per week, usually given by Pat, Rob, or special guests on a rotating basis.
+Lectures cover Russian history, literature, and culture.

-Seminars: One – two per week based on the particular week’s reading(s).
+Seminars: Two per week based on the particular week’s reading(s).

 Films: One or two per week, depending on length and content.
 Students will preview and lead discussions on feature films.